 It is a highly relatable show regardless of if you grew up in the 80s.
 I am almost finished with the first season and nearly every episode has nostalgic qualities.
 Innocence is everywhere in the show, like a boy having a huge crush on his best friend’s older sister and awkward dancing between hormonal teens at Homecoming.
 The show constantly reminds me of high school.
 I cannot believe I am already halfway though college.
 It seems like yesterday morning I was freaking out because I forgot my P.E. clothes at home or got turned around as a Freshman in my high school’s extremely confusing hallway system.
 It is hard to believe that was over three years ago.
 Nothing makes me feel more old than saying “I have not seen you since high school!” to an old friend.

 The innocence of high school is something to be cherished.
-No matter how many people say they do not miss it, somewhere deep down you know they do (unless maybe they were severely bullied or never made the soccer team).
 In college you still have a little bit of innocence left, but you are so much more on your own than you were in high school.
 Decisions are forced down your throat every second about your future.
 What will you do with your degree?
 Where will you live?
 How will you pay off your loans?
 You ARE going to get your Master’s aren’t you?
 Classes fill up quickly and you realize you might not finish in four years.
 Even though you earn above average grades and work really hard, scholarships are hard to come by when you are an average white girl with two working parents who are happily married.
-Sorry I’m not sorry.
 The world is so much bigger and scarier than high school.
 The real world is fast approaching and it terrifies me.
 I just have a couple more years of my parents being my own personal bank, summer and Christmas break, and late night Taco Bell runs.
 Cheers to making the most of it while I still can.
 Innocence is bliss.